oplehto/cluster-checks/README.md

  - ```pdsh -a '/shared/HP/ppic -d | grep Bootblock'```

 ### Fans
+Fans are one of the most commonly failing component.
+Sometimes a partial failure may also be indicated with a strange state or a RPM reading.
 - Operational fans per node
  - ```pdsh -a 'hplog -f '```
 - RPMs of fans

 ### Temperature sensors
+Temperature sensors can be miscalibrated or malfunctioning (completely blank).
+Sometimes the non-homogeneous output is indicative of a different firmware version.
 - Number of functional temperature sensors
  - ```pdsh -a 'hplog -t | grep -- "---" | wc -l'```
 - Temperatures should be consistent
  -  ```pdsh -a 'hplog -t' | sort -k 8 -n | tail -n 10'```

 ### Disks
+Disks may have performance problems as well as degradation.
+Luckily the disks have self-tests and counters to find these out.
+The counters also can expose if you are being sold a used disk as new :)
 - Quick test of disk bandwidth
  - ```pdsh -a 'smartctl -d scsi --all /dev/sda|egrep "read:|write:"'```
 - Elements in the grown defect list